sohamjyotimondal/resume_screener/README.md

 - **Flexible fields** – All fields are optional.
 Got a resume without a portfolio?
 No problem.
 Missing education?
 We'll work with what we have

+- **Smart caching** – Same resume uploaded twice?
+We remember it.
+Only re-screens if the job description changes.
+Saves time and API costs

 ## How to use

 ### Backend setup